jungkumseok/cpen400a-2018w-assignments/assignments/assignment-3.md

 ## Marking

-There are 7 tasks for this assignment (Total 15 Points):
+There are 5 tasks + 1 bonus task for this assignment (Total 15 Points):
 * Task 1:
   * A: 4 Points
   * B: 1 Point